 There are at least 8 different types of the disease.
 The types vary greatly, both within and between types.
 They are based on the type of inheritance (see below), and symptoms.
 These include findings on X-rays and other imaging tests.
 The OI types are:

 Type II.
 Most severe type.
 A baby has very short arms and legs, a small chest, and soft skull.
 They may be born with fractured bones.
 They may also have a low birth weight and lungs that aren't well developed.
-A baby with type II OI often dies in the mother's uterus or a few weeks after birth.
+A baby with type II OI often dies in the birth parent's uterus or a few weeks after birth.

 Type III.
 Most severe type in babies who don’t die as newborns.
 At birth, a baby may have slightly shorter arms and legs than normal and arm, leg, and rib fractures.
 The baby may also have a larger than normal head, a triangle-shaped face, a deformed chest and spine, and breathing and swallowing problems.
 These symptoms are different in each baby.

 Type IV.
 Symptoms are between mild and severe.
 A baby with type IV may be diagnosed at birth.
 They may not have any fractures until crawling or walking, with most fractures occurring before puberty.
 The bones of the arms and legs may not be straight.
 The child may not grow normally.

 Type V. Similar to type IV.
 Symptoms may be medium to severe.
 It is common to have enlarged thickened areas (hypertrophic calluses) in the areas where large bones are fractured.

 Type VII.
 May be like type II or like type III.
 It's common to have shorter than normal height.
 Also common to have shorter than normal upper arm and thighbones.